jc-kirthi/C-Solution/2_LAB_Programs/program 7/README.md

 ### *Comparsion ?*
 - It means checking whether two strings are equal or which one is greater.
-- strcmp() function from tring.h library is used.
+- strcmp() function from string.h library is used.